 4. Flexible Thinking and Language Learning

 Flexible thinking is the skill kids use to learn the rules of language.
 It helps them to know, for instance, that the way to put most words into the past tense is to add “-ed” to the end.
 Flexible thinkers also understand there are exceptions to those rules.
 It makes sense to them that the past tense of go is went.
-These kids can easily use both rules and exceptions of language.
+These kids can easily use both the rules and the exceptions of language.

 Flexible thinking also plays a role in learning foreign languages.
 In other languages, letters can have different sounds.
 Sentences aren’t put together the way they are in English.